 Future of Indian transportation and logistics: Transformation, Challenges, and the Path Ahead

 Change is difficult and it is coming soon.
 COVID-19 has changed how we work, live, and operate enterprises.
 The logistics industry in India has experienced a similar situation.
 There is no doubt that logistics is essential to the survival of our nation.
 We got through the worst because of a free, mediocrely efficient flow of people and products across the nation.
 Unfortunately, COVID-19 has made its mark in an already overworked field.
-The manner that service providers and clients work has changed for both parties.
+The manner that which service providers and clients work has changed for both parties.
 The demand-supply curve has deviated due to the post-COVID dynamics of vehicle availability.
 Additionally, corporations are becoming more cost-focused.

 The service provider with the lowest rate offer is now the one getting considered instead of the one that offers the most value and is technically sound.
 As innovation, development, and efficiency are all byproducts of an economically thriving sector, this may prove harmful to the overall logistics business.
 Add to this the incredibly sluggish rate at which projects are being commissioned.
 The logistics industry is recovering slowly and steeply three years after the epidemic started.
 The sole ray of optimism is India’s optimistic future of progress.

-Indian logistics’ current challenges
+Indian Logistics’ current challenges

 In India, the logistics industry has mostly maintained its conventional practices and conservative outlook.
 The industry may certainly grow more effective and technologically advanced.
 Indian businesses have the know-how to upgrade infrastructure and services, but we don’t have access to a consistent stream of investor cash.
 By gaining access to capital and technological know-how, international logistics companies working with Indian businesses may revolutionize the industry.
 Although there are some industries where local businesses may contribute their technical expertise, international alliances will significantly improve the range of services offered.